-The globe has gone mobile with many people using mobile phones to access the Internet.
+The globe has gone mobile, with many people using mobile phones to access the Internet.
 Mobiles phones have transformed how we engage in our daily life.
-However, utilizing the potential of mobile search audience is not easy.
+However, utilizing the potential of the mobile search audience is not easy.

 Mobile sites use a different format from the normal desktop sites and require specific knowledge for site management.
 To make sure your mobile site data is indexed, create a Mobile sitemap too.